zlagpacan/437_OoO/README.md

 >    - the design will fail some racey multicore lab test cases since these expect your core requests and bus to behave a certain way
 >  - this design does not use the required interfaces
 >  - Purdue ECE 437 will be using RISC-V instead of MIPS starting Fall 2024!
+> ECE 437 is an excellent class for learning computer architecture and RTL design and verification.
+You will learn much more by developing designs on your own, with your partner, or with TA help.

 ## Goals
 - implement R10K-based out-of-order core